Mslexia, the magazine for women who write | www.mslexia.co.uk

 A lively and informative community for writers

-Currently writing for the blog are: Gillian & Laurie Best, who are exploring their collaborative blog writing project as mother and daughter; Katie Griffiths, a poet who is trying to write song lyrics; and Kate Purdy, who is documenting her attempt to revitalise her creativity The Artist's Way à la Julia Cameron – Morning Pages and all.
+Currently writing for the blog are: Katie Griffiths, a poet who is trying to write song lyrics; Kate Purdy, who is documenting her attempt to revitalise her creativity The Artist's Way à la Julia Cameron – Morning Pages and all; and Morna Piper, who is tackling the editing of her NaNoWriMo novel.
 Plus insights from the Mslexia office and guest editors.
 Read more »

 Your chance to win!